 Presenting your brand through cohesive visuals and a consistent voice is easier said than done.
-Especially for busy entrepreneurs doing pretty much everything themselves, amiright?
+Especially for socially conscious entrepreneurs, amiright?
 That’s why discovering your five brand keywords is so important.

 These five magic words will inspire your visuals, craft your content, and define your voice.

 To figure out your brand keywords, we need to start with your brand story.
 Your brand story is a short narrative that describes who you are, what you do, who you serve, and what your brand experience is like.
-If you started your business because of an important life event or meaningful experience, include that too.
-Finally, you should make sure to touch on the outcomes a client or customer gets from your business.
+If you started your business because you wanted to make a difference or to support a specific cause, include that too.
+Finally, you should make sure to touch on the outcomes a client or customer gets from your business, plus any organization that benefits from your donations or support.
 No need to be too overwhelmed by this!
 It’s just writing a little story.
 Heck, a paragraph might be all you need!

 Do a little writing.